hamidrezafahimi/insutiples/anaconda/installation.md

 ```

-Before the next comman in 'tmp', make sure you download the latest version by firstly visiting their official site:
+Before the next command in 'tmp', make sure you download the latest version by firstly visiting their official site:
 https://repo.anaconda.com/archive/

 ```